 Approximately 30 forested acres have been cleared to establish new farmland.
 There is also a new bakery that furnishes baked goods to smaller stores in some of the neighboring towns.
 A new country market has been opened.
-It affords Brownfield residents the opportunity to purchase produce, groceries and other staples without having to travel to more distant towns such as Fryeburg, Bridgton or Conway.
+It affords Brownfield residents the opportunity to purchase produce, groceries and other sta-ples without having to travel to more distant towns such as Fryeburg, Bridgton or Conway.
 Their presence in town benefits the tax base.

 There are several small home businesses that provide services such as haircutting, snow plowing, produce stands and baking.
 There are numerous small commercial enterprises as well.
-These include the K & W Quarry, a concrete contractor, towing service, 2 restaurants, small engine repair, a poultry facility, a landscape/nursery business, several medical marijuana providers, a few site contractors, the Stone Mountain Arts Center as well as others.
-There are also dozens of independent builders/woodworkers.
-It must be noted that the town has not instituted a separate business mill rate.
-It is common to see this in other municipalities.
-If Brownfield establishes such a rate, it would provide additional tax revenues.
+These include a quar-ry, a concrete contractor, towing service, 2 restaurants, small engine repair, a poultry facility, a landscape/nursery business, several medical marijuana providers, a few site contractors, the arts center as well as others.
+There are also dozens of independent builders/tradespeople.

 There are an unknown number of unregulated Short Term Rentals.
-The Planning Board is preparing an ordinance that would require a license to operate one and, by doing this, would bring additional revenues to the Town.
+The Planning Board is considering how to address this concern.